Patreon/patreon-ruby/README.md

 # patreon-ruby
-Interact with the Patreon API via OAuth
+Interact with the Patreon API via OAuth.

+Get the gem from [RubyGems](https://rubygems.org/gems/patreon)

 Step 1.
 Get your client_id and client_secret
 ---